Make a DECISION. Don’t DITHER.

 - and some more D—ing (developing, discussing, dreaming)

 The problem with these steps is that they can feed each other.
-Each of these steps is crucial and you may need to go through the steps more than once.
+Each of these steps is crucial, and you may need to go through them more than once; but when you keep looping and never reach a DECISION, you’re just DITHERING.
+Making decisions has saved more projects than any single factor ever, at least in my career.
+So, get out there and make a decision!

 Also published on Medium.